 If you’re planning a bathroom from scratch then its important to think about your key elements.
-Wall colour should be your first consideration.
+Wall panel colour should be your first consideration.
 A pale, classic bathroom might be the look you’re going for and my Calacatta wall panels will help you create this.

 For your research, you might want to look at the elegant bathrooms you’ll see in the pages of travel magazines, I’ll often refer to old, back copies as the interiors never seem to date.